florintanasa/genedatabank/README.md

 I used version 3.0.0 because with 3.0.1 I have strange errors :(

 ![Screenshoot](./img/Jmix_with_map.png)
-* OS is Debian GNU/LINUX with KDE and Apple Ventura theme
+* OS is GNU/LINUX with KDE Plasma and Apple Ventura theme